Sing You Sinners (album)

-Sing You Sinners is the seventh album by Erin McKeown since she began her career in 1997, and her fourth studio album in six years.
+Sing You Sinners is the seventh album by Erin McKeown since they began their career in 1997, and their fourth studio album in six years.
 Released in 2006 via Nettwerk Records, it is an album of a variety of American standards, with one original composition, "Melody".

 The album features Sam Kassirer on the piano, organ, and wurlitzer; Todd Sickafoose on the bass; and drummer Allison Miller.
 McKeown plays an array of banjos and guitars, as well as vocals.